 Back on track

 But in spite of them, it was well worth it.
-Especially in hindsight, when there has been plenty of time to hone the memory bits that needed to be, ehemm, modified.
+Especially in hindsight, when there has been plenty of time to hone the memory pieces that needed to be, ehemm, modified.
 Besides, I still haven’t seen a single insect in all those Kodak moments!

 So, back on track.
 Upward and upward, upward I go? (sorry mr. Cave).
-And just about here is where the idea of racing stops and the hike–a–bike begins.
+And just about here is where the idea of racing stops and hike–a–bike begins.

 Paths and such